Noxcivis/linux/Users/Elevate-New-or-Existing-User-to-sudo.md

 # IMPORTANT WARNING
-Never download a script and run it with `sudo` command without checking the contents of the script file first.
+Never download a script and run it with the `sudo` command without checking the contents of the script file first.

 ## Download and examine the file for security and peace of mind
 `curl -O https://raw.githubusercontent.com/Noxcivis/linux/main/Users/Elevate-New-or-Existing-User-to-sudo.sh`